stonefl/stonefl.github.io/_posts/2025-07-07-how-to-collaborate-with-ai-a-four-quadrant-framework-for-smarter-conversations.md

   - Prompt
 thumbnail: /img/post/4_quadrants_ai_dialogue.png
 ---
 As tools like ChatGPT reshape how we work, prompting—the skill of designing effective instructions to guide AI behavior—has become a new critical skill.
 Techniques like zero-shot, few-shot, and chain-of-thought can improve outputs at a tactical level.
-But they canot answer the bigger questions: which approach should you choose for which situation? and how can we collaborate with AI effectively? <!--more-->
+But they cannot answer the bigger questions: which approach should you choose for which situation? and how can we collaborate with AI effectively? <!--more-->

 To address these challenges, I'd like to introduce the **Four-Quadrant Framework of AI Dialogue**, a practical model inspired by the psychological *Johari Window Model*—a framework originally developed by psychologists Joseph Luft and Harrington Ingham in 1955 to improve self-awareness and interpersonal communication.
 This adaptation helps us better understand how knowledge is shared between humans and AI, and how to design interactions that are more intentional and impactful.